DKokh/MD-trajectory_analysis/examples/README.md

       _________________________________

    (b) _for RAMD trajectories_
-      - first relative residence times are computed:
+      - first relative residence times must be computed using the scan_ramd() function
-      - parameters are the same as for the IFP generation for equilibration trajectorues
+      - then IFPs computed using the function , similar to that described above for equilibration trajectory parameters are the same as for the IFP generation for equilibration trajectories
      __________________________________

         tr.ramd.scan_ramd()